 Here’s how the technology and therapy work:

-In a multi-site, randomized, placebo-controlled, Phase IIb clinical trial testing safety and efficacy, GID BIO’s SVF-2 device and therapy met all endpoints.
+In an FDA-approved, multi-site, randomized, placebo-controlled, Phase IIb clinical trial testing safety and efficacy, GID BIO’s SVF-2 device and therapy met all endpoints.
 Eighty-eight percent of treated subjects responded greater than placebo and reported a median 87% improvement in pain, stiffness and function after one year.
 After two years, no serious or device-related adverse events were reported.
 The FDA has granted conditional approval for a larger pivotal study.

 “Our own progenitor cells know what to do and and in some cases do it better than medication when appropriately delivered into tissues.
 We call it healing intelligently,” said Dr. Ricardo J. Rodriguez, a plastic surgeon in Baltimore, Maryland.
 “Cells are like ‘intelligent agents’ that can detect what is going on in the tissue and respond in a targeted way.
 That can be significantly more potent than any other anti-inflammatory drug on the market.
 Because they modulate the inflammatory process through many pathways and stimulate a regenerative response they offer more benefit than any drug on the market can.
 This is one reason why GID BIO’s technology appears to be working given the Phase IIb results.”